Your privacy is important to us.

 We may use pixel tags, provided either by us or by our third-party advertisers and ad networks, to collect information about your visit-including the pages you view, the links you click, and other actions taken in connection with our Services-and use them in combination with our cookies to provide offers and information of interest to you.

-We also may allow certain analytic services and providers of applications used on the Services (e.g., sharing buttons) to collect Non-Personally Identifiable information by placing cookies on the Services that will track certain performance measures, such as Web traffic, click-throughs, etc., in order to assist us and our service providers in better understanding and serving the interests of our users.
+We also may allow certain analytic services and providers of applications used on the Services (e.g., sharing buttons) to collect Non-Personal Information by placing cookies on the Services that will track certain performance measures, such as Web traffic, click-throughs, etc., in order to assist us and our service providers in better understanding and serving the interests of our users.

-(c) Beacons.
+- Beacons.
 Beacons are small pieces of data that are embedded in Web pages, applications, and e-mails.
-MIT Technology Review may use these technical methods in HTML e-mails that MIT Technology Review sends to Users to determine whether they have opened those e-mails and/or clicked on links in those e-mails.
-The information from use of these technical methods may be collected in a form that is Personal Information.
+MIT Technology Review may use these technical methods in HTML e-mails that MIT Technology Review sends to users to determine whether they have opened those e-mails and/or clicked on links in those e-mails.

-(d) Tracking Content Usage.
-If you use the MIT Technology Review Services and you post audiovisual materials including, without limitation, text, logos, artwork, graphics, pictures, advertisements, sound, and other related intellectual property contained in such materials (collectively, "Content") to your website or to a third-party website, MIT Technology Review tracks and captures Non-Personal Information associated with User accounts and the use of Content.
+- Tracking Content Usage.
+If you use the MIT Technology Review Services and you post MIT Technology Review materials including, without limitation, text, logos, artwork, graphics, pictures, advertisements, sound, and other related content contained in such materials (collectively, "Content") to your website or to a third-party website, MIT Technology Review may still track and capture Personal Information and Non-Personal Information associated with those materials.

 How MIT Technology Review Uses Your Information

-4. E-mail.
-MIT Technology Review complies fully with the federal CAN SPAM Act of 2003.
+E-mail.
+MIT Technology Review complies fully with the federal CAN-SPAM Act of 2003.

-(c) Promotional E-mails.
+- Promotional E-mails.
 MIT Technology Review may also periodically e-mail you messages about products and services that we think may be of interest to you.
-You may choose not to receive messages in the future by following the "unsubscribe" instructions located at the bottom of each e-mail.
+You may choose not to receive messages in the future by following the "unsubscribe" instructions located at the bottom of each e- mail.

 If you identify any User Information as public, you are authorizing us to share such information publicly.
-For example, you may elect to make certain Shared Information (such as your alias, bio, e-mail or photos) publicly available.
+For example, you may elect to make certain Shared Information (such as your alias, bio, e- mail or photos) publicly available.
 Also, there may be areas of the Services (e.g., message boards, discussion rooms, and other digital forums) in which you are able to post information that will be available to all other users of the Services.
 By choosing to use these areas, you understand and agree that anyone may access, use, and disclose any information that you post to them.
+We are not responsible for the use or misuse by others of any such information.

 Mobile and Location-Based Services